movementlabsxyz/MIP/MD/md-4/rollover-gas.md

 & U_{L} = P[W = 0] U_{n} + P[W = 1] U_{l} + E[P_{L}] \\
 \end{align}
 ```
-$W$ is a random variable indicating whether the attester is last.
+$W$ is a binary random variable, with realization values 1 for the attester being last and 0 for not being last.

 $P_{N}$ is a random variable representing the price of attempting to commit as soon as possible.
-It can be implemented by the smart contract by giving greater rewards to those who commit earlier.
+It can be implemented by considering that the commitment time is somewhat random under strategy $N$ (considering there are several actors utilizing strategy $N$), and by giving greater rewards to those who commit earlier.

-$P_{L}$ is the price of the strategy $L$ which is the price of attempting to be last.
+$P_{L}$ is a random variable, representing the price of the strategy $L$ which is the price of attempting to be last.
 It can fall under the same mechanism as the above, in which case its expectation can be computed over a narrower range of the same distribution as $P_{N}$.

 Under this model as long as $E[P_{N}] > E[P_{L}]$ the attester will choose the strategy $N$.
 Introspectively, this would be satisfied if $E[P_{N}] > \delta(|\mathcal{V}|)U_{o}$.